ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## DNAnexus

-### Use Pre-Built workflow from ENCODE public project
+### Use Pre-Built workflow from the ENCODE public project

 1. Create a new [DNANexus project](https://platform.dnanexus.com/projects) by clicking on "+New Project" on the top left.

-2. Navigate to ENCODE public project on the platform of your choice, either [AWS](https://platform.dnanexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/RNA-seq/workflows) or [Azure](https://platform.dnanexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/RNA-seq/workflows).
+2. Navigate to the ENCODE public project on the platform of your choice, either [AWS](https://platform.dnanexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/RNA-seq/workflows) or [Azure](https://platform.dnanexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/RNA-seq/workflows).

 3. Go to the folder of the pipeline version you want to use.
 Select all of the folder contents by ticking the square box.
 Click the copy icon on top right corner of the screen, select your project and copy the workflow into a folder there.

 4. Navigate to your project and find the copy of the workflow there.
 Click on the workflow named `rna`.

-5. Enter input fastq files using the UI, and fill in pipeline parameters.
+5. Enter input fastq files using the UI and fill in pipeline parameters.

 6. Enter the output folder using the `Workflow actions` menu button.

-7. Run the pipeline by clicking the green `Run as Analysis` button, and you will be automatically redirected in to `Monitor` tab, where you can observe the pipeline progress.
+7. Run the pipeline by clicking the green `Run as Analysis` button.
+You will be automatically redirected to the `Monitor` tab, where you can observe the pipeline progress.

 ### Build your own workflow

-The goal is to run a paired-end, non-strand-specific experiment on DNAnexus platform.
+The goal is to run a paired-end, non-strand-specific experiment on the DNAnexus platform.
 Before starting, make sure you have created a DNAnexus account, created a new project `[YOUR_PROJECT_NAME]`, installed the [DNAnexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md#dna-nexus).

 1. Get the code and move to the repo directory: